OpenLiberty/iguide-retry-timeout/finish/README.md

 # Setup

-To use the sample application, extract the sampleapp_retryTimeout.zip file to your local directory.
+To use the sample application, download and extract the [sampleapp_retryTimeout.zip](https://github.com/OpenLiberty/iguide-retry-timeout/raw/master/finish/sampleapp_retryTimeout.zip) file to your local directory.
-The application contains servlet BankServiceServlet which calls the transaction service.

 Use the `mvn install` Maven command from the directory that contains the extracted .zip files to build the project and install it in your local repository.
 The command creates the